 - Develop further understanding of computer structure and how it works

-- Develop understanding of programme structures and produce apps for android phones or tablets
+- Develop understanding of programme structures using game and mobile app development software

 Key Stage 4